 After a client accepts your estimate online, they can receive an automatic confirmation email from you.
 This would say something simple, such as: “Thank you for accepting our estimate.
 We’ll be in touch soon to schedule your services.”

-You can create the confirmation email from a copy or from scratch, or by downloading a new template from the Marketplace.
+You can create the confirmation email from a copy, from scratch, or by downloading a new template from the Marketplace.
 The steps are the same as creating a Client Email except that you don’t need to include the “Estimate Link” merge tag.

-The next step in the estimate process is create your Estimate Document.
+The next step in the estimate process is to create your Estimate Document.